ZhenguoChen/Essays/recursive_descent_parser.md

 ![](img/rule2.png)

 Note that we eliminate the left recursion by adding one more non-terminal (`A prime`) and one more terminal (`epsilon`).
 With the help of these extra terminal and non-terminal, we will be able to make the grammar right recursive.
-Then, we can start implement our recursive descent parser.
+Then, we can start implementing our recursive descent parser.

 ## Implementation

 The basic pattern is to write a recursive function for each non-terminal in the grammar.
 Each parsing function tries to parse characters from the input string by applying each production for that non-terminal in sequence.
-If applying a production fails, then ir backtracks and tries the next one.
+If applying a production fails, then it backtracks and tries the next one.
 Apply a production means:

 1. consumeing characters from the left o the string to match a terminal or
 2. calling the function corresponding to a non-terminal to try to match that non-terminal.